Accessing SUNY Pre-Award and Compliance System (PACS)

 As SUNY’s authorized representative for externally funded grants and contracts, the RF negotiates agreements with government, industry, nonprofits, foreign sponsors and other potential collaborators.
 The Agreements Module streamlines the campus routing, tracking and management of any type of third-party agreement associated with grant and contract activities, including non-disclosure, facility use, and equipment use agreements.

 Conflict of Interest (COI) New Paltz went live in May 2017!

 The term “conflict of interest” (COI) refers to situations in which financial or other personal considerations of key staff on a sponsored program may compromise, or have the appearance of compromising, the design, conduct and reporting of the research.
 Such outside interests need to be disclosed, reviewed and managed so research objectivity can be assured.
 The COI Module manages multiple types of disclosures, certifications, reviews and reports required by the federal government and other sponsors.

-Institutional Review Board (IRB) went live in October 2017!
+Institutional Review Board (IRB) New Paltz went live in October 2017!

 Before any human research can be conducted, the federal government requires an institution to have an Institutional Review Board (IRB), which oversees the safety and rights of human subjects who consent to participate in research.
 The IRB Module ensures timely, compliant reviews and approvals of research protocols that use human subjects.
 Investigators will be able to track their submissions through the HREB review and approval process, track required CITI Training status, and access approval letters through the online system.